 The lion charged at the boar with his big claws, while the boar bucked him with his tusks.
 They continued to fight for a spot by the stream when a vulture began to circle above their head.
 The vulture was waiting for one of them to kill the other so that the vultures can feed on them.

 Soon the lion and the boar realized that they were being watched by the vultures.
 Both of them stopped fighting.
-“If we continue to fight, we will become food for the vultures” said the lion, and the boar agreed.
-From that point onwards they stopped fighting and became best friends.
+“If we continue to fight, we will become food for the vultures,” said the lion, and the boar agreed.
+From that point onward they stopped fighting and became best friends.

 The Lazy Donkey

-There once lived a waterman who took clothes to the river every day to wash them. he owned a lazy donkey, that hated doing its work and whenever he was called upon, he pretended to be sick.
+There once lived a waterman who took clothes to the river every day to wash.
+He owned a lazy donkey, that hated doing its work and whenever the donkey was called upon, he pretended to be sick.
 One day the waterman had to take a big pile of clothes to the river bank to wash.